Heritage Lanes

 Awards

-• 2023 Council on Tall Buildings and Urban Habitat (CTBUH) – Best Tall Building, Award of Excellence Winner
+• 2023 Council of Tall Buildings and Urban Habitat (CTBUH), Award of Excellence for Best Tall Building 100-199 meters

-• 2023 Property Council of Australia (PCA), Best office development
+• 2023 Property Council of Australia (PCA) – Best office development, Shortlist

 • 2023 PCA – Best sustainable development, Shortlist